 - Snorkelling equipment – it is available to rent locally, but if you have your own and would like to bring it with you, please feel free to do so.

 - Extra prescription glasses and medication (if applicable).

 - Small day pack or fanny pack for walks and Zip-lock plastic bags to protect personal belongings in case of rain.

 - Insect repellent and high factor sun cream - are also essential items.
 Don't forget your camera, with charger/spare batteries and memory cards, as well as travel adaptor.

 International airlines are often strict about the size and weight of checked in baggage and carry-on luggage.
 Prior to your departure, please contact your airline or visit their website for specific luggage requirements, as size and weight limitations may vary according to the airline and destination.

 Galapagos Island Tours – This tour includes an internal flight in Ecuador.
-Please check with The Big Journey Company regarding specific luggage allowances for this flight.
+On all flights to and from the Galapagos islands each passenger is permitted to take 50lb (23kg) of baggage that must be checked in.
+In addition, each passenger may have an item of carry-on luggage up to 17lb (8kg).lease check with The Big Journey Company regarding specific luggage allowances for this flight.

 Luggage handling is not included in our Ecuador tour.
 It may be available at the hotel for a local charge.

 Laundry services may available in some hotels on the tour, but there are no facilities on board the boat in the Galapagos Islands.

 The main language of Ecuador is Spanish, though Quechua and other Indian languages are spoken around the country in the different regions.
 English is spoken widely across the country, especially by younger generations.